Accessibility tools

 Welcoming applications from overseas and the EEA.

-In the past five years CUH has welcomed 895 nurses from overseas.
+In the past ten years CUH has welcomed over 900 nurses from overseas.

 CUH is proud to recruit nurses internationally and has been travelling all around the world for approximately 10 years to meet passionate, caring nurses who are willing to make the life changing decision to move to the UK.
 We have a dedicated team of staff working directly with these nurses, from greeting them on arrival to the hospital, to orientating them on what life will be like living in the UK, to supporting them through the NMC (Nursing and Midwifery Council) process to gain their registration.
 Senior nurses from CUH have attended many recruitment campaigns in countries such as the Philippines, India and Dubai.